stackotter/swift-bundler/README.md

 swift bundler bundle -o . -c release -u
 ```

-### Using with Xcode
+### Xcode support

-If you want to use xcode as your ide, run the following command in the package's root directory.
+If you want to use xcode as your IDE, run the following command in the package's root directory.
 This command only needs to be run once unless you delete the `.swiftpm` directory.

 ```sh
 # Creates the files necessary to get xcode to run the package as an app